arminveres/iot-inventory-management/README.md

 through pip with the `requirements.dev.txt` file or using Python virtual environment solely with `requirements.dev.noconda.txt`.

+To use the deployed Software Defined Network (SDN) you need to install [ZeroTier](https://www.zerotier.com/), which requires `root` privileges.

 ### Maintainer

 Navigate to the `./dependencies/von-network` and create a local image, over which we will be running